Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 > replace them with a single flat dimension, which has size equal to the
 > number of `True` elements in the index.**

-The shape of the boolean array index must exactly match the dimensions that are being replaced, or the index will result in an `IndexError`.
+The shape of the boolean array index must exactly match the dimensions being replaced, or the index will result in an `IndexError`.

 For example: